Harem: The ideal of seclusion

 Leila Ahmed describes the ideal of seclusion as "a man's right to keep his women concealed—invisible to other men."
 Ahmed identifies the practice of seclusion as a social ideal and one of the major factors that shaped the lives of women in the Mediterranean Middle East.
-For example, contemporary sources from the Byzantine Empire describe the social mores that governed women's lives.
+For example, contemporaneous sources from the Byzantine Empire describe the social norms that governed women's lives.
 Women were not supposed to be seen in public.
 They were guarded by eunuchs and could only leave the home "veiled and suitably chaperoned."
 Some of these customs were borrowed from the Persians, but Greek society also influenced the development of patriarchal tradition.

 The ideal of seclusion was not fully realized as social reality.
 This was in part because working-class women often held jobs that required interaction with men.
 In the Byzantine Empire, the very ideal of gender segregation created economic opportunities for women as midwives, doctors, bath attendants and artisans since it was considered inappropriate for men to attend to women's needs.
 At times women lent and invested money, and engaged in other commercial activities.
 Historical records shows that the women of 14th-century Mamluk Cairo freely visited public events alongside men, despite objections of religious scholars.

 Female seclusion has historically signaled social and economic prestige.
 Eventually, the norms of female seclusion spread beyond the elites, but the practice remained characteristic of upper and middle classes, for whom the financial ability to allow one's wife to remain at home was a mark of high status.
-In some regions, such as the Arabian peninsula, seclusion of women was practiced by poorer families at the cost of great hardship, but it was generally economically unrealistic for the lower classes.
+In some regions, such as the Arabian Peninsula, seclusion of women was practiced by poorer families at the cost of great hardship, but it was generally economically unrealistic for the lower classes.

 Where historical evidence is available, it indicates that the harem was much more likely to be monogamous.
 For example, in late Ottoman Istanbul, only 2.29 percent of married men were polygynous, with the average number of wives being 2.08.
-In some regions, like Sub-Saharan Africa and Southeast Asia, prevalence of women in agricultural work leads to wider practice of polygyny but makes seclusion impractical.
+In some regions, like Sub-Saharan Africa and Southeast Asia, prevalence of women in agricultural work leads to wider practice of polygamy but makes seclusion impractical.
 In contrast, in Eurasian and North African rural communities that rely on male-dominated plough farming, seclusion is economically possible but polygyny is undesirable.
 This indicates that the fundamental characteristic of the harem is seclusion of women rather than polygyny.